Who We Are

 created by local shops and restaurants.
 PIP has conceived of, fully capitalized, and/or run directly a number of downtown businesses: The Orange Peel (downtown’s premier live music venue, named one of the top 5 in the U. S. by Rolling Stone Magazine); nationally recognized restaurants Salsa’s, Zambra, and The Laughing Seed; and Skyrunner (one of the nation’s first highspeed wireless internet service providers).
 Julian Price and PIP have filled financing and/or management gaps for the talented entrepreneurs running downtown businesses such as: Laurey’s and the Marketplace (two local dining favorites); Malaprop’s Bookstore (recognized as one of the nation’s top independent booksellers); The Fine Arts Theater (downtown’s only first-run movie house); Mobilia (Asheville’s contemporary furnishings store); The Grove Corner Market and The French Broad Food Co-op (downtown’s grocery stores), Blue Moon (now City) Bakery, Self-Help Credit Union, and Mountain Xpress (Asheville’s independent news and arts weekly).

-Making sure that parking is available is a part of the formula for a vibrant downtown.
-The company manages a number of downtown parking lots in a manner which maximizes parking opportunities for the public, while at the same time providing very reasonably priced monthly parking to support downtown’s small businesses.
-Over the last 4 years PIP has been working with the City of Asheville and McKibbon Hotel Group to give Asheville its first successful public/private partnership.
-The effort is poised to deliver an important contribution to density, without the use of any tax dollars, a 412-car city-owned parking garage for the most underserved area of downtown, along with a 105 room aloft Hotel (the smaller city version of the W Hotels), and a planned 2nd phase of workforce housing.Public Interest Projects has invested over $15,000,000 of equity capital in downtown Asheville.
+PIP worked with the City of Asheville and McKibbon Hotel Group to give Asheville its first successful public/private partnership.
+Together, we delivered an important contribution to density, without the use of any tax dollars - a 412-car city-owned parking garage for the most underserved area of downtown, along with a 105 room Aloft Hotel (the smaller city version of the W Hotels).
+The McKibbon group agreed to move their main lobby to the second level, allowing the street level to contain active retail.
+The Blackberry Restaurant and Diamond Brand Outdoor shop add life to the sidewalk and the hotel's second floor balcony, placed there at the recommendation (some would say arm-twisting) of PIP's Pat Whalen, has become a popular people-watching vantage point for visitors and locals alike.
+Workforce housing on the adjacent out-parcel is planned for the second phase.Public Interest Projects has invested over $15,000,000 of equity capital in downtown Asheville.
 In 20 years, the company has been responsible for the renovation of 14 downtown buildings, created 97 market-rate housing units, 16 retail spaces and 15,000 square feet of office space (all in long vacant, unused space), salvaged 123 low income elderly housing units, created a great downtown live music club, developed a wireless broadband data network for downtown residents and businesses, and provided financial and/or management support for 18 downtown businesses.
 Our work has been recognized locally, regionally, and internationally.